Can ChatGPT access Confluence? A 2026 guide

 Automation platforms like Zapier

-Dedicated AI integration platforms (the best approach)
+Dedicated AI integration platforms

-Here’s why this approach is different:
+Here’s why this approach is beneficial:

 A screenshot of the eesel AI platform showing how it can connect to Confluence and many other apps to build a comprehensive knowledge base.